ptrxwsmitt/pixelmed-dicom-toolkit/README.md

 The origin of the code can be found here, which is under the BSD Licence: https://www.pixelmed.com/dicomtoolkit.html

+## Disclaimer

+The current state of this code is currently not recommended for production use.

+## Status

+WiP

 ### Work Done

 - Moved all bash and shell scripts into folder 'scripts'